 The brain is graded on data it never trained on (walk-forward + random split).
-This is the standard "is it real signal or noise?" test β and it's already statistically significant.
+The honest question isn't just "beats a coin flip" — it's "beats the market's natural upward drift."
+That gap is the real timing skill, and right now it's small and not yet statistically significant.

 Walk-forward accuracy